-- Propose a mixed-methods approach, clearly outlining which methods (quantitative and/or qualitative) they will use for each indicator. - Justify their chosen methods, explaining how these will help ensure accuracy, relevance, and inclusivity-especially in capturing the voices of seasonal, migrant, and women workers.
+- Propose a mixed-methods approach, clearly outlining which methods (quantitative and/or qualitative) they will use for each indicator. - Justify your chosen methods, explaining how these will help ensure accuracy, relevance, and inclusivity-especially in capturing the voices of seasonal, migrant, and women workers, and those from scheduled caste backgrounds.